 Risk and Reward: What’s at Stake?

 Business risks are hefty—sink £10,000 into a shop, and if it flops, you’re out cash and months of sweat.
 But a hit could net you millions long-term; the CBI says UK SMEs average £70,000 profit yearly once established.
-Day trading’s risk is sharper but smaller—lose £500 in a bad forex trade, and you’re bruised, not broken.
+Day trading’s risk is sharper but smaller—lose £500 in a bad forex broker trade, and you’re bruised, not broken.
 The upside’s capped by your pot, though; a good day might double your stake, but it’s not a multimillion-pound empire.
 Business bets big for big; trading bets quick for steady.

 The Learning Curve: Skills to Master